tonomoshia/tonomoshia/100DaysofWesBos.md

 10. Types - Null and Undefined ([notes][122])
 11. Types - Booleans and Equality ([notes][123])

+### Day 24 May 15, 2020

+In [Beginner Javascript][104] today:

+12. Functions - Built-In ([notes][124])
+13. Functions - Custom ([notes][125])

+I've got a [Focusmate][26] session tomorrow so I am planning on doing 2 more videos on functions and one on debugging.
+After that instead of editing and expanding Soumya Ranjan Mohanty's notes, I will have to start writing my own from scratch.

+Tomorrow's plan:

+14. Functions - Parameters and Arguments
+15. Different Ways to Declare Functions
+16. Debugging Tools

 --

 Hi from [tonomoshia](https://twitter.com/tonomoshia).<br>(c) 2020 [Elizabeth Reiher](https://elizabethreiher.com)